jiaming-jiang/jiaming-jiang.github.io/stuckoverflow.md

     </div>
   </div>
 </div>
-To check if the videos that do not contain these tag pairs are misused, we sample 20% of the videos tagged with “trump” and perform manual checks to determine if the usage of tags in these videos are appropriate.
+To check if the videos that do not contain these tag pairs are misused, we sample around 20% of the videos tagged with “trump” and perform [manual checks](https://docs.google.com/spreadsheets/d/1cK55fl4xL9sktpDxsKsMGiQ0cb6Nw_bDg4K7s_CbfGE/edit?usp=sharing) to determine if the usage of tags in these videos are appropriate.

 Given **613** randomly selected videos, we labeled them as either *Misuse*, *Related* or *N/A*.
 Videos that were no longer available or that were not in English were labeled as N/A. Results for each category can be seen on the following charts:

 {% include misuse_pie.html %}

 Among all randomly selected videos, 59.2% were labeled as misuse, 19.6% as Related and 21.2% as N/A. If we exclude N/A, 75.2% of the videos would fall under the category of misuse.
 Sports category for example has a misuse rate of 84.2%, which can be considered high.
+These scores validate the capabilities of our approach and verifies that we can infer the misuse to some degree.

 You might assume that only small-time video creators are guilty of misusing tags in order to attract more viewers.
 But hold on to your seat belts, because we discovered that even the official Mercedes F1 Team's channel has jumped on the tag misuse bandwagon!
 In fact, they've misused the tag "trump" not just once, but multiple times.
 For instance, check out this video where they paired "trump" with another highly misused tag – "christmas".
 Talk about a wild ride!